 How to make Italian tomato sugo?

-- Sauté onion: Heat the oil in a large saucepan.
-Cook the finely chopped onion with a pinch of salt on medium-low heat for about 6 minutes until soft.
-Make sure it doesn’t get too brown; it should be golden and soft; if it browns too quickly, reduce the heat to very low.
-Stir often (1).
+Step #1: Sautรฉ the onion for about 6 minutes until soft; it should be golden and soft; if it browns too quickly, reduce the heat to very low.
+Stir often.

-- Add passata, chopped tomatoes, ½ teaspoon fine sea salt, ¼ teaspoon ground black pepper, 1 teaspoon granulated sugar, and one sprig of fresh basil (2).
+Step #2: Add passata, chopped tomatoes, ยฝ teaspoon fine sea salt, ยผ teaspoon ground black pepper, 1 teaspoon granulated sugar, and one sprig of fresh basil.

 Make sugo al arrabbiata

-- Sauté 5 oz (150 g) guanciale or pancetta in olive oil for about 3 minutes; add the chopped onion, about ½ teaspoon red pepper flakes, and a pinch of salt.
+Sautรฉ 5 oz (150 g) guanciale or pancetta in olive oil for about 3 minutes; add the chopped onion, about ยฝ teaspoon red pepper flakes, and a pinch of salt.
 Cook until the onion is soft, 5-6 minutes.
 Add tomatoes and continue with the recipe.

-- Remove the peel of fresh tomatoes: Bring a large pot of water to boil.
+Remove the peel of fresh tomatoes: Bring a large pot of water to a boil.
 Score an X at the bottom of each tomato.
 Plunge them for about 30 seconds in the boiling water.
-Remove them with a slotted spoon, refresh them under cold water and remove the peel.
+Remove them with a slotted spoon, refresh them under cold water, and remove the peel.

 The main difference is in the texture; sugo is a bit thicker and chunkier than marinara.
 Marinara also contains garlic, oregano, and maybe a bit of chili or other spices.